top of page

 Published by Geoff Harrison | 19 June 2023

 The offence of assault or common assault is set out in s61 of the Crimes Act 1900 ('the Act') and carries a maximum sentence of 2 years imprisonment.
-The term 'assault' is not defined within the Act hence, regard must be had to the common law as to what will constitute an assault.
-An assault is intentionally or recklessly causing another person to apprehend immediate unlawful violence eg. raising one's fist towards another person.
-An 'assault' can also refer to a battery (which use to be distinguished from an assault) which is the actual application of unlawful force, that does not occasion bodily harm to another person eg. pushing another person.
+The term 'assault' is not defined within the Act; hence, regard must be had to the common law as to what will constitute an assault.
+An assault is intentionally or recklessly causing another person to apprehend immediate unlawful violence, eg. raising one's fist towards another person.
+An 'assault' can also refer to a battery (which used to be distinguished from an assault), which is the actual application of unlawful force that does not occasion bodily harm to another person, eg. pushing another person.

-The relevant offence provision and the law is set out below and includes refernce to the exception to a battery namely, the exigencies of everyday life as discussed in Collins v Wilcock.
+The relevant offence provision and the law is set out below and include reference to the exception to a battery, namely, the exigencies of everyday life as discussed in Collins v Wilcock.
 The decision of R v Gabriel, where Higgins CJ (ACTSC) sets out the history of the law relating to assault.

 From the Bench Book [5-5010]: